lestrrat-go/fluent-client/README.md

 #### Pros

+* Lowest allocations per op
 * Proper `Shutdown` method to flush buffers at the end.
 * Tried very hard to avoid any race conditions.
+* Has buffered/unbuffered clients

 While `github.com/k0kubun/fluent-logger-go` is fastest, it does not check errors and does not handle some synchronization edge cases.
 This library goes on its way to check these things, and still manages to come almost as fast `github.com/k0kubun/fluent-logger-go`, is twice as fast as the official library.

+The buffered client is the default, but you may use the unbuffered client, which does not keep the payload in an internal buffer before sending to the server.
+This is slightly more inefficient, but has the advantage of allowing you to handle errors more gracefully.

 #### Cons